trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 This is also controlled by the OS because the worker is not the only process running on the server.
 It would be very bad if your workers used up all of the file descriptors available to all processes, don't set your limits so that is possible.

-In my opinion, relying on the `RLIMIT_NOFILE` than `worker_rlimit_nofile` value is more understandable and predictable.
+In my opinion, relying on the `RLIMIT_NOFILE` (and alternatives on other systems) than `worker_rlimit_nofile` value is more understandable and predictable.
 To be honest, it doesn't really matter which method is used to set, but you should keep a constant eye on the priority of the limits.

   > If you don't set the `worker_rlimit_nofile` directive manually, then the OS settings will determine how many file descriptors can be used by NGINX.